The music recorded for certain selections on this Video page was performed using

 pipes on the A voicing variation, and the same number on B. This means that it would take a total of over 11K individual and separate organ pipes (11,558 to be exact) to make available to the organist the same tonal spread and range of pitches !

-The designers of this instrument evidently wanted the Pedal division to be fully prepared to solo an alto or soprano part.
-Four (25 per cent) of its 16 Pedal stops are of 4-foot pitch and another is of 2-foot pitch.
+non-programmable.
+One also notes that its designers evidently wanted the Pedal division to be fully prepared to solo an alto or soprano part; 4 Pedal stops are of 4-foot pitch and one is of 2-foot pitch.
 The Pedal division is also a bit undersized

 GREAT (26 ranks)

 16' Principal, 8' Principal, 8' Bourdon, 8' Flute Celeste II, 8'